 We welcome enquiries from the LGBTQ+ community this week and every week!

-Adoption Matters’ couple, Michael and Les and single adopter Charlie* have shared their stories in the hope of encouraging other couples to think about adoption.
+Single adopter Charlie* has shared their story in the hope of encouraging other couples to think about adoption:

 Charlie* comments: “Just over fifty years ago, I would have been arrested in the UK for promoting the fact I was a gay male.
 Back then, it was inconceivable to think that gay people had the right to love, cohabit or even publicly show affection to anyone of the same sex.
 Can you even begin to imagine the consequences of same sex couples or single gay people being given the right to care for or adopt children who needed the two fundamental needs of all human being: to be loved, and cared for?
 It was a reality far from anyone’s mind at that time.

-Fast forward to present day and it is evident to see the opportunities open to the LGBTQ+ community when it comes to practising the desire of most human beings on this planet, to be a carer or potential parent to a child who needs stability and love”. *name changed to protect identity Hear Charlie’s full story of Adopting with Concurrent Planning below.
+Fast forward to present day and it is evident to see the opportunities open to the LGBTQ+ community when it comes to practising the desire of most human beings on this planet, to be a carer or potential parent to a child who needs stability and love.”